California Court Records

 Commercial vehicle drivers face penalties of one and a half times the number of points as private vehicles.

 In California, drivers found violating road traffic laws are confronted by police officers.
-Upon cross-checking basic requirements (driver’s license, insurance papers, and vehicle registration), the individual is given a “notice to appear.”
-The individual must sign the form as a commitment to appear in court.
+Upon cross-checking basic requirements (driver’s license, insurance papers, and vehicle registration), the individual is given a “notice to appear”.
+The individual’s signature may be considered a commitment to appear in court.
 However, signing the form does not translate to the admittance of guilt.
 Upon signing the form, the individual is released.
-The only exception to being released is when the traffic violation is a misdemeanor violation, such as a DUI or if the offender refuses to sign the form.
+The only exception to being released is when the traffic violation is a misdemeanor violation, such as a DUI, or if the offender refuses to sign the form.

 Additionally, an individual can request a copy of his or her driving record in one of the following ways: